How To Run a ServiceNow Export to Excel (3 Methods)

 With this method, you’ll get a set of records from your table into your spreadsheets.

 Both of these methods have a major advantage: they’re easy to use.
 You don’t need extra tools, and you just need to click through a few minutes to get an Excel spreadsheet full of ServiceNow.
-But if any of these limitations are a dealbreaker for you, then these built-in methods might not work.
+But if any of these limitations are a dealbreaker for you, then this specific method might not work.

 They’re manual or scheduled: While you can schedule some of your ServiceNow exports to save time, you’re still dealing with periods where you don’t have the data you need.
 On top of that, whether you’re triggering scheduled or occasional reports, you’re doing it all manually.